 - Test and identify the best performing icon with A/B testing tools.

 - Test against different backgrounds – make sure your icon will be clear and visible against any wallpaper.

-A video preview that is located before the first screenshot of the app, in the new App Store 2.0 has gone through a big change.
-The developers can now add up to 3 video previews to engage with potential users when they come across the app in search results or visit a product page.
+A video preview that is located before the first screenshot of the app.
+The developers can add up to 3 video previews to engage with potential users when they come across the app in search results or visit a product page.

 Here are some tips on how to create a great app preview:

 - Show real experience – use footage captured on the device, and avoid overproducing the video.
 Eventually, what the users want to know is what to expect from your app.

 - Learn how to capture app footage and check Apple’s format requirements for previews on this page.

 - Focus on the first video: the additional previews will be shown only to the users who already have iOS 12, the rest will only see the first one.